openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 .. meta:
     frontend_status: None

-An interface property may be defined in the form of a field or an accessor (a getter or a setter).
+An interface property can be defined in the form of a field or an accessor (a getter or a setter):

 .. code-block:: abnf